role learning roadmap

 Portfolio proof

-a small field network technician proof artifact that demonstrates Customer support, Networking fundamentals, Troubleshooting, and Problem solving, with notes explaining the decisions you made
+A small field network technician proof artifact that demonstrates Customer support, Networking fundamentals, Troubleshooting, and Problem solving, with notes explaining the decisions you made

 Credential posture